Xilinx/Vitis-AI/dsa/XVDPU-TRD/README.md

 ```

 2) 'vitis_prj/scripts/xvdpu_aie_noc.py':
-- Change the name of 'sptag'.
+- Change the name of 'SP Tag'.

+**Note:** The 'SP Tag' name of the slave AXI interfaces of LPDDR's NOC, is set in the platform design.
+Take the default platform 'TRD platform1' as example, its 'SP Tag' are 'NOC_Sxx'.
+In 'vitis_prj/scripts/xvdpu_aie_noc.py', the name of 'SP Tag' is: "NOC_S" + str(S_AXI_N) .

 3) 'vitis_prj/scripts/postlink.tcl':